sakimarquis/hdx.github.io/_pages/about.md

 - This stupid username was set when I was a teenager, came from [Saki](https://en.wikipedia.org/wiki/Saki) and [Márquez](https://en.wikipedia.org/wiki/Gabriel_Garc%C3%ADa_M%C3%A1rquez).
 - Yet I didn't read much after high school.
 Suddenly lose my patience with long books.
 - I am addicted to computer games, but only when there is an exam approaching.
 Since there are few exams I should take, I seldom play them now.
-- I enjoy skiing, sick jokes, embarrassing short videos and sarcasm.
+- I enjoy skiing, sick jokes and embarrassing short videos.
 - Using a second language is painful for me, mostly because I can't help being sarcastic but I can't do it well in English.
 - I am bad at calculating.
-I often mess up with single digit calculations, even with pen and paper.
+I often mess up with single digit calculations, even with a pen and paper.
 This always makes me doubt myself as a researcher in computational neuroscience.
-- The pronunciation of my name is "HWAH-doang SHAWNG".